juiyangchang/CarND-Term1-Traffic-Sign/README.md

 ***VGG-16-Like***

 Another network structure I tried is the VGG-16-like network.
-As can be seen from the table below, it's strucutre kind of resembles that of [VGG team's 16 layer network in 2014](https://gist.github.com/ksimonyan/211839e770f7b538e2d8#file-readme-md).
+As can be seen from the table below, it's structure kind of resembles that of [VGG team's 16 layer network in 2014](https://gist.github.com/ksimonyan/211839e770f7b538e2d8#file-readme-md).
 But it only contains 10 weighted layers.

 |  Layer  |  patch size/stride | Output |